| |

 I also put together playlists of Catholic hymns and clean folk songs to include in our morning time throughout the year.

 In addition, we are listening to one composer per term.
 This isn’t something that I make super complicated.
 We just focus on a composer and enjoy his works over a term.
-We don’t study their lives too in depth either.
+We don’t study their lives too in depth either, but read some of the PNEU articles or info that we find in the resources from The CMEC.

-I also love to play some quiet or softer classical music from the term’s composer during quiet study time or while the children are taking tests.
+I also love to play some quiet or softer classical music from the term’s composer during quiet study time or while the children are taking exams.

 music books on a table.